bootstrap-vue/bootstrap-vue/src/components/form-textarea/README.md

 even as the user enters text.

-To set the initial minimum height (in rows), set the `rows` prop to the desired number of lines (or leave it at the default of `2`).
+To set the initial minimum height (in rows), set the `rows` prop to the desired number of lines (or leave it at the default of `2`), And then set maximum rows that the text area will grow to (before showing a scrollbar) by setting the `max-rows` prop to the maximum number of lines of text.

-To limit the maximum rows that the text area will grow to (before showing a scrollbar), set the `max-rows` prop to the maximum number of lines of text.
+Note that the resize handle of the textarea (if supported by the browser) will automatically be disabled in auto-height mode.

 ## Textarea contextual states